-1.15 Given the emerging changes nationally and the call for moving to locally derived land requirements, it would remain expedient to continue with the programme to prepare and consult upon a Revised Preferred Options draft (as originally programmed).
+- 1.15 Given the emerging changes nationally and the call for moving to locally derived land requirements, it would remain expedient to continue with the programme to prepare and consult upon a Revised Preferred Options draft (as originally programmed).
 Whilst, no longer a statutory stage, it could be used to test and agree as far as possible, proposals for locally derived land requirements.
 This would offer time savings prior to moving to the next statutory stage (the Publication Draft).
-Subject to the actual timing of the RSS revocation, the emerging Core Strategy must still conform to the RSS requirements, though it would seem reasonable to introduce the City's own derived requirements.
+Subject to the actual timing of the RSS revocation, the emerging Core Strategy must still conform to the RSS requirements, though it would seem reasonable to introduce the City's own derived requirements. - 1.16 A provisional timetable for the Core Strategy is as follows:

 Key Milestone Date

-Revised Preferred Options Draft Full Council - July 2012 (+ 6 week consultation)
+Revised Preferred Options Draft Full Council - March 2012 (+ 6 week consultation)

-Publication Draft Full Council - November 2012 (+ 6 week consultation)
+Publication Draft Full Council - October 2012 (+ 6 week consultation)

-Submission Draft April 2013
+Submission Draft March 2013

-Examination in Public July 2013
+Examination in Public June 2013

-Receipt of Inspector's Report November 2013
+Receipt of Inspector's Report October 2013

-Adoption Full Council - February 2014
+Adoption Full Council - January 2014